 While the body stores fat as triglycerides, carbohydrates are stored as glycogen.

 This molecule consists of glucose chains and water.
 Glycogen is stored primarily in the liver and partially in skeletal muscle.

 When the body needs blood sugar, it splits the molecule into smaller glucose molecules and relieves them into the bloodstream.

 The body must draw on fat reserves when glycogen is no longer available.
 For this purpose, triglycerides from the fat cells enter the liver, where they are broken down.

 In addition to fatty acid chains, glycerol is produced, which your body can convert into glucose for the brain.

 1. Feeding (0-4 Hours)

 The early fasting stage begins immediately after a meal and lasts until about 4 hours afterward.
 For this reason, Dr. Cahill has referred to the phase as feeding (Cahill 20067).

-After an average meal of carbohydrates, proteins, and fats, much glucose is available.
+Much glucose is available after an average meal of carbohydrates, proteins, and fats.

 When blood sugar levels are high, all cells use glucose as their primary energy source.

 Insulin is one of the essential nutrient sensors in the body and our primary storage hormone.

 Consequently, it prevents fat breakdown by enzymes (lipolysis) and initiates the storage mode in the body (Meijssen et al. 20018).

 When you eat carbohydrates or proteins, you trigger the nutrient sensor, and insulin rises.
 This way, insulin signals the body to store some of the supplied energy for later.

 After all, it needs energy even when you are not eating.
 For this reason, the body stores excess glucose as glycogen in the liver or as triglycerides in fat cells.

 2. Postabsorptive Phase (4-16 Hours)

 According to Cahill, the second fasting stage is the post-absorptive phase.